 When it comes to materials and fabrics, I look for brands that use the most sustainable fabrics possible.
 Preferred fabrics include organic cotton, hemp, jute, TENCEL™, and other sustainable fabrics with a lesser impact on workers, the environment, and our health as consumers.

 I also consider materials like buttons and dyes, making sure that they are sourced as responsibly as possible, wherever possible.

 To help verify my choices of sustainable fabrics I look out for third-party certifications like the Better Cotton Standard, the Forest Stewardship Council (FSC) certification, or the Global Organic Textile Standard (GOTS).

-Ethical sourcing is essential for verifying the origin of the fabrics and materials used in garments, where they are manufactured, how they are manufactured and, by whom.
-Best practices include safe production methods that minimize or do no harm to the environment as well as safe, ethical labour standards.
+Ethical sourcing is essential for verifying the origin of the fabrics and materials used in garments, where they are manufactured, how they are manufactured, and, by whom.
+Best practices include safe production methods that minimize or do no harm to the environment as well as safe, ethical labor standards.
 Helpful third-party certifications include Fairtrade International, Fair Trade USA, and SA8000.